10 most common car repairs and auto repair financing explained

 Sure, I said, as he ran up an estimate.

 Huh?
 No way.
-Not a chance that’s my car.
-I asked for an explanation, to which we went through the itemized repairs one-by-one.
+Not a chance, that’s my car!
+I asked for an explanation.
+We went through the itemized repairs one-by-one.
 I took my best guess at what could take a pass and what was more of a need.
+This brough me back to the question—how much is too much for a car repair?

-To everything I declined, he backed up with an explanation.
+Every service I declined, he backed up with an explanation.
 I wouldn’t bite.
 But that didn’t stop him.
-He left and came back with my cabin filter — a dark as the midnight sky, mangled mess of what vaguely resembled a filter.
+He left and came back with my cabin filter—as dark as the midnight sky, a mangled mess of what vaguely resembled a filter.
 Something I’m sure was a gimmick and not my real cabin filter.

 Bargaining ended.
 Then came upsell.
-Apparently my car needs premium oil and windshield wipers dipped in gold.
+Apparently, my car needs premium oil and windshield wipers dipped in gold.
 I left with a bill totaling $150.
-It was way, way more than I had bargained for.
+It was way, way more than I had bargained for when I began.

 10 Most Common Auto Repairs and What They Cost